Sage/streamline-require/README.md

 Also, dependencies that have already been transferred to the browser are not re-transferred when you require additional modules.

-Note: the `lib/require` infrastructure does not handle all the subtleties of node's require logic but it handles enough to support our applications (and it does it very efficiently).
+Note: this infrastructure does not handle all the subtleties of node's require logic but it handles enough to support our applications (and it does it very efficiently).
 It is provided _as is_ and contributions to improve it are welcome.

 ## Resources

-The API is documented [here](https://github.com/Sage/streamlinejs/blob/master/API.md).
+The API is documented [here](https://github.com/Sage/streamline-require/blob/master/API.md).

 For support and discussion, please join the [streamline.js Google Group](http://groups.google.com/group/streamlinejs).